Skip to content

 n = y.length; // 5

-Please note that strings in SurgeScript are immutable.
+Strings in SurgeScript are immutable.
 Once a string is set, its individual characters cannot be changed.
 If you need to modify the content of a string, reassign the variable to a new string.

 Static functions